Did you know research has shown flowers can make you happy?

 Have you ever looked at a lovely flower arrangement and thought I would love to know how to arrange flowers like that?
 By learning the basic principles of flower arranging you can!

-Flowers speak a universal language – a gift of flowers can often express much more than words can say.
+Flowers speak a universal language – flowers can often express much more than words can say.

 Flowers can connect you to the people that are important to you such as family and friends and are the ideal gift for any occasion.